TRINITY & OPEN TABLE

 In 2020, Trinity continued to direct all in-kind food donations to Open Table, one of our ministry partners and long time recipient of our first-Sunday food donations.
 This effort has been spearheaded by the dedication of Karl and Phil Knight-Atkinson.
 In addition, we were able to provide an additional $3600.00 in direct support at the height of the pandemic.

-Our own Eliza Coffin - on loan from the University of Rochester while she studied virtually in Concord - ran a new program at Open Table in 2020 to include holiday bags of cheer for its guests in December.
+Our own Eliza Coffin - while she studied virtually in Concord - ran a new program at Open Table in 2020 to include holiday bags of cheer for its guests in December.
 Several Trinity parishioners contributed generously to this effort [excerpts from her thank you note are shown below].

 "The Family-to-Family Holiday Drive donations poured in.
 Hoping for 150 holiday bags, your kindness and generosity yielded over 500 holiday bags.
 This meant a holiday bag for every single household Open Table serves and for their new mobile pantry partners.